Best DC characters, ranked: the greatest superheroes put to the test

 Who needs Marvel with characters like these?

 The Marvel cinematic universe claims three of the top 10 spots on the all-time box office chart, including Avengers: Endgame at number one.
-It can seem Marvel's eternal rival DC is forever playing catch up.
+It can seem Marvel's eternal rival DC is forever playing catch up but as you can see from this best DC characters list, there is a lot to love about DC.

 While Marvel tends to specialise in ‘normal’ street-level heroes with everyday concerns, DC has always had a thing for iconic god-like figures living among us mere mortals.
 Many are memorable characters who’ve survived numerous reinventions, whose logos are recognisable to people who’ve never read a comic in their lives.
 DC is also home to a rogues’ gallery of classic villains – led by the despicable likes of the Joker and Lex Luthor – Marvel can only dream of.